dss-15th/eda-repo-4/README.md

 Analyzing audience and Sales data of Korean Movie
 =================================================
-Various variables such as number of audience and total sales were studied in the project.
-Our goal was to identify variables that affect the success of a movie.
+Does horror movie rank high on summer seasons?
+Does the movie starring a strong ticket power actor rank higher than those do not?
+With these curiosities in mind, we decided to look into some data on movie and study on successful.
+Our goal was to explore, study, and identify variables, such as number of audience and total sales, that affect the success of a movie.

 Getting Started
 ---------------